 schedule & Classes

-The Winter Intensive schedule is designed to challenge you technically, creatively, and intellectually through the opportunities that exist in a unique and collaborative group learning experience.
-More than a series of classes, the ADF Winter Intensive is a cohesive curriculum that will give you the opportunity to move, make, research, discuss, and form relationships with other dance artists that last far beyond the eight days we spend together.
+The Winter Intensive schedule is designed to challenge you technically, creatively, and intellectually in a unique and collaborative group learning experience.
+More than a series of classes, the ADF Winter Intensive is a cohesive curriculum that gives you the opportunity to move, make, research, discuss, and form relationships with other dance artists that last far beyond the eight days we spend together.

-- Classes in additional techniques and practices: African dance forms, composition, hip hop, improvisation, and somatics
+- Classes in additional techniques and practices: composition/creative process, hip hop, improvisation, somatics, or studio-based research

-- Community discussions to process ideas that are surfacing in our classes and the performances we see
+- Community discussions to process our experiences and reflect on the critical lens

 Learn more about the faculty here.